Camp John Hay: Golf course

 The Camp John Hay Golf Club is situated within the area.
 In January 2025, the Bases Conversion and Development Authority took over the course.

 Others

 John Hay Hotel and Forest Lodge are the two hotels operated by the management of Camp John Hay and are situated within the area.
 The Manor Hotel is a four-star hotel as per the Department of Tourism's National Accommodation Standards as of December 2024.
+In March 2026, plans to construct the John Hay Sports Center was announced.